-Easy and Effective Ways to Ask for Referrals and Get More Clients for Personal Trainers
+Easy & Effective Ways to Ask For Referrals and Get More Clients

 It’s not what you know, it’s who you know.
 That’s not to say knowledge and skill don’t matter; but they mean little if you have no clients.
 You can be the most qualified person in your field, but if people don’t perceive and spread the word about the underlying value of your work, you don’t stand a chance financially.